alibosworth/pakon-planar-raw-converter/readme.md

 3) Install Node, which runs Javascript outside of your browser.
 This is needed because even though this script and your scans and your Pakon have nothing to do with the internet, this script is written in Javascript.
 The easiest way to install it is to type `brew install node npm` in your terminal.
 You can also [download an installer](https://nodejs.org/en/) however you may run into [permission issues](https://docs.npmjs.com/getting-started/fixing-npm-permissions) when trying to globally install the script later.

-4) Install ImageMagick by typing `brew install imagemagick` in your terminal.
-You may also install it manually.

-5) Install PPRC globally via `npm install -g pakon-planar-raw-converter`
+4) Install PPRC globally via `npm install -g pakon-planar-raw-converter`

 ### Windows